 Talking to Your Boss about Being Trapped in a Job

-Whether to talk to your boss
+Whether to talk to your boss about feeling trapped

 It’s an option.
 With some real benefits.
 If he truly didn’t realize you were unhappy, you two could discuss a path which suits you both.
 However, and this is a big however, your boss may know what he’s doing and will respond defensively when it is raised.